unoplatform/uno/doc/articles/features/routed-events.md

 * On WASM, iOS and Android, the `RoutedPointerEventArgs.FrameId` will be resetted to 0 after 49 days of running time of the application.
 * Unlike on UWP, controls that are under a `Popup` won't receive the unhandled pointer events.
 * Unlike UWP, it's impossible to receive a `PointerReleased` without getting a `PointerPressed` before.
-(For instance if a child control handled the pressed but not the released).
+(For instance if a child control handled the pressed event but not the released event).
   > On WASM as `TextElement` are `UIElement`, it means that unlike UWP `TextBlock` won't raise the
   > a `PointerReleased` when clicking on an `Hyperlink`.
 * Unlike UWP, on the `Hyperlink` the `Click` will be raised before the `PointerReleased`.

 ### Pointer capture

-Capture of pointer is handle in managed code only.
-On WebAssembly we hoewever still requested to the browser to capture the pointer, but we do not rely on native `[got|lost]pointercapture` events.
+The capture of pointer is handled in managed code only.
+On WebAssembly Uno however still requests the browser to capture the pointer, but Uno does not rely on native `[got|lost]pointercapture` events.

 ## Manipulation Events